-Oil rises to four-month highs as OPEC keeps output cuts in focus
+Oil hits four-month highs as OPEC keeps talks of cuts in focus

 Oil has gained more than $6 a barrel since the Organization of the Petroleum Exporting Countries announced at informal talks in Algeria on Sept.
 28 that it hopes to reduce output to 32.5 million-33 million barrels per day.
 That would remove about 700,000 bpd from a global glut estimated by analysts at 1.0 million-1.5 million bpd.

-Earlier in the session, the market pared gains after traders cited energy monitoring service Genscape's report of a build of nearly 1 million barrels in stockpiles at the Cushing, Oklahoma delivery base for U.S. crude futures during the week to Oct 4.
+The Relative Strength Index for both benchmarks were at 69 -- just below the 70 level for a technically overbought market.

-Technically, both benchmarks have risen too much too soon, with Brent's Relative Strength Index at 69 and WTI's at 65 -- just below the overbought level of 70.
+Earlier on Thursday, prices pared gains briefly after energy monitoring service Genscape reported a build of nearly 1 million barrels in stockpiles at the Cushing, Oklahoma delivery base for WTI during the week to Oct 4.

 "It's really crazy these markets," said Carsten Fritsch, commodities strategist for Commerzbank in Frankfurt.
 "Prices rise, regardless of the news flow and any dip is being seen as buying opportunity."